ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

     """
 ```

+Here, `{accession}` is a wildcard that "fills in" as needed for any filename
+that is in the `genomes/` directory and ends with `.fna.gz`.

-In this simple (and very common!) use case, wildcards act very
+In this simple (and very common!) use case for wildcards,
-straightforward: snakemake uses pattern matching to see whether, when
+snakemake uses pattern matching to see whether, when
 missing a desired output (here a filename ending in `.fna.gz.sig`),
 there is a corresponding input file; and if so, it runs the associated
-shell command.
+shell command, filling in the filename wherever `{accession}` is provided.

 This is incredibly useful and means that in many cases you can write
 a single rule that is applied to hundreds or thousands of files!

-As usual, however, there are a lot of subleties to consider.
+However, there are a lot of subleties to consider.
 In this
 chapter, we're going to cover the most important of those subtleties, and
 provide links where you can learn more.